 Meanwhile, Florida only requires 10/20/10!

 If you only require your employees to carry the minimum and an accident results, your company could end up paying the difference.
 That's why we recommend you require 250/500/100 business auto insurance coverage.

-3. Prioritize business auto insurance verification.
+3. Minimize risk with auto insurance verification.